-Fixing $\bra{v_0}M_1M_2\dots M_k \ket{v_0} $ amounts to applying $\mathbf{U}_c^{\textrm{OBC}} (\mathbf{U}^{\textrm{OBC}}_c)^{-1}=\mathbb{I}$.
-On the other hand $\bra{v_1}M_1M_2\dots M_k \ket{v_2} $ corresponds to applying $\left(\mathbf{U}_c^{\textrm{OBC}}\right)^2 =Z_1 Z_L$.
+Fixing $\bra{v_0}M_1M_2\dots M_k \ket{v_0} $ amounts to applying ${U}_c^{\textrm{OBC}} ({U}^{\textrm{OBC}}_c)^{-1}=\mathbb{I}$.
+On the other hand $\bra{v_1}M_1M_2\dots M_k \ket{v_2} $ corresponds to applying $\left({U}_c^{\textrm{OBC}}\right)^2 =Z_1 Z_L$.
 This can be interpreted as a charge pump for the $\prod_j X_j$ symmetry that is preserved when we map $\mathbf{H}_0$ to $\mathbf{H}_{\mathrm{cluster}}$ \cite{Tantivasadakarn23,Jones25b}.
-The charged operator, $Z$, obstructs our local RLL relation \cref{eq:RLL}, but must appear so that we have a possible boundary termination of \cref{eq:chargepump} such that we recover the pump behaviour of $\left(\mathbf{U}_c^{\textrm{OBC}}\right)^2$.
+The charged operator, $Z$, obstructs our local RLL relation \cref{eq:RLL}, but must appear so that we have a possible boundary termination of \cref{eq:chargepump} such that we recover the pump behaviour of $\left({U}_c^{\textrm{OBC}}\right)^2$.

 Given our motivation of using MPU transformations to change symmetry properties of our integrable model, we expect this behaviour to be typical.
 Indeed, following the discussion in \cite{Jones25b}, we expect that SPT entanglers will often give rise to charge pumps, and thus in this important class of examples the nilpotent operator $N$ will have some symmetry charge.
 It would be interesting to explore this further, and to understand how this charge may constrain the modified RLL relation.